-During the Covid-19 pandemic I spent a lot more time in the shack.
-One of the issues I decided to tackle was RFI.
+During the Covid-19 pandemic I spent a lot of time in the shack.
+One of the issues I wanted to tackle was RFI.
 Common mode currents running into the shack were the cause.
-Those currents traveled along the shield of the coax cable which feeds my CG-3000 autotuner connected to a 15m long wire with top hat capacity.
-This setup covers 160m to 30m.
-I needed to find a common mode choke (also called 1:1 balun or RF line isolator) that is effective onthis 10 MHz bandwith
+Those currents traveled along the shield of the coax cable which feeds my CG-3000 autotuner connected to a 15 m long wire with top hat capacity, covering 160 m to 30 m.
+I needed to find a common mode choke, also called a 1:1 balun or RF line isolator, that is effective on this 10 MHz bandwith.

 Best solution for reducing common mode currents

-The principal of a common mode choke is to present a big impedance on currents that flow in the coax shield.
-There are several ways to create such an impedance.
+The principal of a common mode choke is to present a relative large impedance on common currents that flow over the coax outer shield/screen.
+Ideally, a common mode choke should present a minimum of 20 dB suppression of common mode currents.
+There are several ways to achieve that.

 Air core choke

 The most simple and cheap way is the air core balun or ugly balun.
 This type of common mode choke is just rolled up coax on a certain diameter.
 It’s moderately effective with limited bandwith.
 An example: 12-14 turns of RG-213 on a 10 cm (4″) diameter will do up to 35 dB on 20 m.
 Quite effective on one single band, but with 10-15 dB not effective enough on 80 m and 10 m.